Is there anyone better to play a round with than a mid-handicapper? The easy answer: no.

 1. A Wide (but not too wide) Sole

-Looking at the bottom of the club head on the cavity back irons I’ve been recommending here, you’re going to notice that that sole is pretty wide, but, crucially, not too wide.
+Looking at the bottom of the face on the cavity back golf irons I’ve been recommending here, you’re going to notice that that sole is pretty wide, but, crucially, not too wide.

 If you’re a total novice or a high handicapper, you’re going to want a really wide sole – a really wide bottom on the head – since that’s going to forgive a lot in terms of mistakes and mishits.
 It’s going to let you recover from, say, hitting the ground in front of the ball, but too wide a sole is going to sacrifice a lot in terms of distance and accuracy.